spbooks/html5games1/README.md

 `npm install`

 You only have to do this once per example.
 This installs all the dependencies and files needed to run and package your game.
-If you the command:
+Use the command:

 `npm start`

 It will start a webserver (at the URL http://localhost:9966/ by default).
-If you go to the URL you can test your changes.
+You can test your changes at the URL.

 ## Building for the outside world